jacob-8/kitbook/packages/kitbook/src/docs/9-maintainer-notes/0-roadmap.md

 ## Rough edges

+- order variants by order written in file, not alphabetical
 - handle Viewer for users not able to use the bleeding edge Document Picture-in-Picture, Chrome only feature
 - Viewer displays page variants (adjust file title)
 - Double-check the add page variants component reference is _ and not + in all locations